The Trap of Hyper Independence and and How it Affects Our Relationships

 They call you “capable,” “driven,” and “strong.”

 Infographic listing signs of hyper independence, including avoiding help, overcommitting, emotional numbness, and fear of vulnerability.
-Working with a trauma therapist near me can help you overcome.
+Working with a trauma therapist in Pennsylvania can help you overcome.

 And on the surface, maybe you agree.
 You’re the one who gets things done.
 The one people depend on.
 The one who doesn’t need anything from anyone.